-The world-leading research taking place at the Sanford Underground Research Facility (Sanford Lab) gives scientists from a variety of disciplines a wealth of information about the universe, the geology of the region and life underground.
-But it also has a tremendous economic impact throughout the region and the State of South Dakota.
+The world-leading research taking place at SURF is changing the way we understand our universe and our planet.
+It also has a tremendous economic impact throughout the region and the State of South Dakota.